🕵 The Cache Hit Paradox

 - Memory bandwidth utilization is the real performance indicator

-Root cause analysis - memory access patterns
+Root cause analysis - redundant work

 Actual Kernel Implementations from p30.mojo: